 The same gap appears at every age.
 If you compare yourself to the “average,” you’ll feel behind even when you’re sitting comfortably above the typical household.
 Always benchmark against the median for your age group.

 Statistics Canada SFS 2023, national figures.
-The mean column shows how far the average sits above the typical household in each band.
+The average column is published by StatCan (table 11-10-0016-01) and shows how far the mean sits above the typical household in each band.

 Source: Statistics Canada, Survey of Financial Security 2023 (11-627-M2024047, published October 29, 2024).
 Overall median: $519,700.